 The links in the recovery zone at the bottom of the email do not directly relate to the email’s main message, but it’s better to have readers engage with the brand in some way than not at all.
 Instead, since they link to other areas of interest such as advice from parenting experts or amusing cartoons, they offer an alternative when a reader hasn’t engaged or interacted with anything else.

-450% increased click through rate wasn’t the only benefit.
-The open rate for the subscribers who received the new welcome series was 63% higher than for those who didn’t.
+A 450 percent increased click through rate wasn’t the only benefit.
+The open rate for the subscribers who received the new welcome series was 63 percent higher than for those who didn’t.
 The clickthrough rate for this group was 117% higher – all of which translates to increased business for SavvyMom.

 Read the full case study here on MarketingSherpa by Jeri Dube, including incredibly in-depth looks at each of the emails in the welcome series.